Pneumonia

 -

 Having pneumonia can sometimes make it hard to breathe in enough oxygen.
 This is very dangerous.
-If you get a bluish tinge to your lips or the skin under your fingernails, call an ambulance right away.
+You should get emergency medical help if you:

 If you have pneumonia that's caused by bacteria you'll need treatment with antibiotics as soon as possible.
 Antibiotics are drugs that kill bacteria.
 Bacteria are the most common cause of pneumonia.